Ahnaf970601/Linear-Regression-and-Gradient-Descent/README.md

 # Linear-Regression-and-Gradient-Descent

-1) Linear Regression:- Here I have demonstrated how to linear regression is used to solve the problem statement which is as follows:-
+1) Linear Regression:- Here I have demonstrated how linear regression is used to solve the problem statement which is as follows:-

 Suppose you are the CEO of a restaurant franchise and are considering different cities for opening a new outlet.